Benedek4000/eng130_week4_project/db/db.md

 ```
 Vagrant.configure("2") do |config|
     config.vm.box = "ubuntu/bionic64"
-    config.vm.network "private_network", ip: "192.168.10.150"
+    config.vm.network "private_network", ip: "192.168.10.150", type: "dhcp"
+    config.vm.network "forwarded_port", guest: 27017, host: 80
+       auto_correct: true
     config.vm.provision "shell",path: "provision.sh"
 end
 ```
 - For Automation, the `provision.sh` file includes all the required commands to install and run `mongodb`.
 We use `wget` to retrieve contents from web server.
+We also install `apache server`

 ```
 # To Update the system & then Upgrade it